 except requests.exceptions.RequestException as e:

-print(f"Failed to download from {url}: {e}")
+print(f"Failed to download from {url}: {e}")## test

 pdf_urls_file = "pdf_urls.json" # JSON file containing PDF URLs